Kyle Pitts Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Season Stats

-- Pitts has seen the ball thrown his way nine times in the red zone this season, 20.5% of his team's 44 red zone pass attempts.

-- The Falcons, who rank 24th in the NFL in points scored, have attempted a pass 61.5% of the time while running the ball 38.5% of the time.
+- The Falcons, who rank 24th in the NFL in points scored, have dropped back to pass 61.5% of the time while opting for the ground attack 38.5% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Cowboys.